Crape Myrtle Bark Scale

 Close up of CMBS and scale insects on twigs.

-Adult female scales attach themselves by their mouthparts to the bark of the tree and begin to feed.
-As the female matures it secretes whitish to grayish waxy filaments that cover her entire body.
-The female lays eggs under this covering which hatch into a crawling nymph stage.
-The nymphs will move to other parts of the plant or be dispersed by wind or birds to another tree and will begin the process over again.
-It is estimated that two or three generations occur annually in our Zone 8 location.
+Adult female scales attach to tree bark using their mouthparts and begin feeding.
+As females mature, they secrete whitish to grayish waxy filaments that cover the body.
+Females lay eggs beneath this covering.
+The eggs hatch into crawling nymphs.
+Nymphs move to other parts of the plant or disperse by wind or birds to new trees, where the cycle repeats.
+In Zone 8, two to three generations occur each year.

 How are these insects controlled?